 Pharmacy Integration Fund courses for pharmacists and pre-registration pharmacists

-Working with the Royal Pharmaceutical Society, NHS England and other partners, Health Education England is offering fully-funded, innovative training and development courses for community pharmacists.
+Working with the Royal Pharmaceutical Society, NHS England and other partners, we are offering fully-funded, innovative training and development courses for pharmacists and pre-registration pharmacists.
 These are funded via the Pharmacy Integration Fund.

-A number of training and development courses funded by the Pharmacy Integration Fund are available for individual community pharmacists.
+A number of training and development courses funded by the Pharmacy Integration Fund are available for individual pharmacists and pre-registration pharmacists.
 These offer flexible and accessible learning solutions, allowing those enrolling to study at work, or in their own time.

 Learn more about these courses below: